 The operator must conduct a periodic sampling of the gas to assure the proper concentration of odorant.
-This may be done by a performing a "sniff test" at a location where gas can be safely accessed (e.g. during a meter change-out, at a stove top, etc.) without the danger of gas accumulation or ignition.
-The test should preferably be performed at a location farthest from the propane source.
+This is done by using an instrument capable of determining the percent of gas in air at which the odor becomes readily detectable [Title 49, CFR §192.625(f)].
+The test should be done on the pipeline system (not at the propane plant), and preferably be performed at a location farthest from the propane source.
 The frequency of the sampling is to be determined by the operator (Note: GSRB suggests this activity be performed at least every six months).
-Records must be kept and maintained [49 Title 49, CFR §192.625].
+Records must be kept and maintained [Title 49, CFR §192.603(b)].